 $ git clone --recursive https://github.com/ipython/ipython.git $ cd ipython $ python setup.py install

 Some users want to be able to follow the development branch as it changes.
-If you have setuptools installed, this is easy.
-Simply replace the last step by:
+If you have pip, you can replace the last step by:

 This creates links in the right places and installs the command line script to the appropriate places.

 Then, if you want to update your IPython at any time, do: